 - Doesn’t have credentials.
 Being able to stay fit doesn’t necessarily mean that you know how to help other people to get into shape.
 Avoid people without a degree in fitness from a reputable school (C.P.T.N Fitness Trainer, National Strength and Conditioning Association (NSCA), American College of Sports Medicine (ACSM), or American Council on Exercise (ACE)).

-Related posts:personal trainer, personal trainers, finding a personal trainer
+Related posts:personal trainer in, personal trainers, personal trainer